freakboy3742/pyxero/README.md

     The Authenticator will also start a local webserver on the provided port.
     This webserver will be used to collect the tokens that Xero returns.

-    The default `PCKEAuthReceiver` class has no reponse pages defined so the browser will show an error, on empty page for all transactions.
+    The default `PCKEAuthReceiver` class has no response pages defined so the browser will show an error, on empty page for all transactions.
 But the application is now authorised and will continue.
 If you wish you can override the `send_access_ok()` method, and the `send_error_page()` method